-LA-2 and LA-3 Ocean Disposal.
-This site is a These sites area USEPA-approved deep water disposal site located in the Pacific Ocean.
-LA-2 is approximately 5.9 miles south-southwest of the entrance to Los Angeles Harbor on the outer continental shelf margin.
+LA-2 Ocean Disposal.
+This site is a USEPA-approved deep water disposal site located in the Pacific Ocean approximately 5.9 miles south-southwest of the entrance to Los Angeles Harbor on the outer continental shelf margin.
 The depth of this site ranges from approximately - 360 ft MLLW to - 1,115 ft MLLW.
-Up to 1,000 1.0 mcy of dredge material may be disposed of at this site annually.
-The LA-3 site is located approximately five miles southwest of the entrance to Newport Harbor.
-This site has a water depth of approximately 1,600 feet, MLLW and an annual disposal maximum of 2.5 mcy.
+Up to 1,000 mcy of dredge material may be disposed of at this site annually.